Kemppis3/System-event-monitor/README.md

 ![Setup Diagram](./pictures/setup_diagram.jpg)

-Deamon (watcher) runs on the backround on the VM, monitoring the set directory/file.
-After monitoring is stopped with a shutdown signal, the program connects to the host machine via SSH, and sends the log file file to desired host machine directory.
+Deamon (watcher) runs on the backround on the VM, monitoring the set target.
+After monitoring is stopped with a signal, the program connects to the host machine via SSH, and sends the log file to desired host machine directory.

 ## Preperations